gustavocs/js-testing/README.md

 1. `src/*.js`: classes made for testing purposes
 2. `spec/*.js` is where specs/tests are located
-3. To run the tests, just open `SpecRunner.html` in your browser
+3. To run tests with Jasmine, just open `SpecRunner.html` in your browser

 ## Karma integration

 - To run tests through Karma and start the watcher:
 > karma start karma-config.js

 - Too long?
-(Configured in package.json):
 > npm test